syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/data-binding/DynamicObject-binding.md

 ---
 layout: post
 title: DynamicObject binding in Syncfusion ##Platform_Name## Grid Component
-description: Learn here all about DynamicObject binding in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn about DynamicObject binding in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: DynamicObject binding
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-## DynamicObject binding in ASP.Net MVC Grid Component
+## DynamicObject Binding in ASP.Net MVC Grid Component

-Grid is a generic component which is strongly bound to a model type.
-There are cases when the model type is unknown during compile type.
-In such cases you can bound data to the grid as list of DynamicObject.
+The grid is a generic component that is firmly bound to a model type.
+There are cases when the model type is unknown during the compile type.
+In such cases, bind data to the grid as a list of DynamicObject.

-DynamicObject can be bound to datagrid by assigning to the DataSource property.
-Grid can also perform all kind of supported data operations and editing in DynamicObject.
+A DynamicObject can be bound to a data grid by assigning it to the DataSource property.
+The grid can also perform all kinds of supported data operations and editing in DynamicObject.

-N> The [`GetDynamicMemberNames`](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject.getdynamicmembernames?view=netcore-3.1) method of DynamicObject class must be overridden and return the property names to perform data operation and editing while using DynamicObject.
+N> You must override the [`GetDynamicMemberNames`](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject.getdynamicmembernames?view=netcore-3.1) method of the DynamicObject class and return the property names to perform data operation and editing while using DynamicObject.

 {% if page.publishingplatform == "aspnet-core" %}